NOT RECOMMENDED CHARITIES

 Disabled American Veterans

-Based on its 2019 tax return, we calculate that Disabled American Veterans spent 50 percent of its $144 million budget on overhead.
+Based on its 2020 tax return, we calculate that Disabled American Veterans spent 50.2 percent of its $132.5 million budget on overhead.
 This is higher than our recommended 25 percent overhead spending.
-Disabled American Veterans used joint cost accounting for 18 percent of its budget.
-While legal, this accounting method… Read More
+Additionally, Disabled American Veterans used joint cost accounting for 17.9 percent of its budget.
+While legal, this accounting… Read More

 Disabled American Veterans Charitable Service Trust